evrythng-scan.js v2.0

 In version 2.0, the type of identifier is now specified using a filter

-parameter (see all available options) that tells the Identifier Recognition API which method of recognition to use, as well as the type of identifier it should look for.
+parameter (see all available options) that tells the Identifier Recognition API which method of recognition to use, as well as the type of identifier it's to look for.
 For example, to look for only 2D QR codes:

 // As an object